wostlund/FinalProj-Term1/README.md

 	-implemented how A.I. would be chosen
         -created cheat codes
 	-made balancing fixes that were in place due to bad logic.

+Will Ostlund:
+	-Created upgrades for current units and future units (i.e. upgrading the spear units will bolster the effects of a Mounted Spearman purchased in teh future)
+	-BUG ADDED: Improving the Armour of a unit will weaken it's effects -BUG FIXED: Changed a keyword that had significant effects on the program -Created a money system restricting the purchase of upgrades and units with insufficient money -Improved the user interface in the shop by making it respond to mouse location -Added shapes to the shop to show what units look like -Made minor upgrades to balance the game play between units -NO BUGS were created in the process